Below you’ll find an easy step-by-step tutorial for how to draw a Fish and a Fish Coloring Page. This one gets its details from the Blue Gill family!

-Lastly, when it comes to coloring, the iridescent color is admittedly tricky to do if one was still going for realism.
+Lastly, when it comes to coloring, the iridescent color is admittedly a little trickier to capture with crayons or even watercolor.
 However, just making the bellies lighter than the rest of the body is easy, and true for most fish in any body of water.
-Easy, peasy.

 Time needed: 45 minutes.